danko-david/uartbus/README.md

 2:0:0 => (2) Bootloader functions => (2) power functions => (0) hardware reset
 No response generated, because committed a hardware reset immediately.

-This namespace tree is extendable to any depth, and designed to the application developer can attach new function into this tree.
+This namespace tree is extendible to any depth, and designed to the application developer can attach new function into this tree.

-At the other side, on the PC in java, this RPC namespace tree is modeled with objects, see: UartBusDevice.getRpcRoot() .
-But the best thing: i've created a mechanism to describe interfaces for this RPC namespaces and functions with the known types, and java (usingh proxies) generates namespace object and function you can call right from java.
+At the other side, on the PC in java, this RPC namespace tree is modeled with objects, see: `UartBusDevice.getRpcRoot()` .
+But the best thing: i've created a mechanism to describe interfaces for this RPC namespaces and functions with the known types, and java (using proxies) generates namespace object and function you can call right from java.
 For example see: UbBootloaderFunctions and for a real application that uses this see: UartbusCodeUploader